ritlinguine/linguine-node/README.md

 To add a new analysis or cleanup operation to this project:

-1. Add the operation to the correct list in assets/js/analysis/new.controller.js
+1. Add the operation to the correct list in `assets/js/analysis/new.controller.js`
-2. Create a visualizeOperation() function for the operation in assets/js/analysis/show.controller.js
+2. Create a `visualizeOperation()` function for the operation in `assets/js/analysis/show.controller.js`
-3. Add the operation as a case in the visualize() function in assets/js/analysis/show.controller.js
+3. Add the operation as a case in the `visualize()` function in `assets/js/analysis/show.controller.js`

 ## Operation template

-In assets/js/analysis/new.controller.js, add the operation into the analysisTypes, cleanupTypes, or tokenizerTypes list, depending on if the operation is an analysis, something to clean text, or something to tokenize the text into separate word tokens.
+In `assets/js/analysis/new.controller.js`, add the operation into the `analysisTypes`, `cleanupTypes`, or `tokenizerTypes` list, depending on if the operation is an analysis, something to clean text, or something to tokenize the text into separate word tokens.

 ```javascript
 {